BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 {{< /details >}}
 {{< details "# My works" >}}

+*Chicory root* -- October 2023

+>Chicory root in the afternoon
+>My heart hollers and hoots
+>Sans caffeine so it must have to do
+>With Aubrée's bangs, surtout

 *Untitled couplets* -- October 2023

 >Bound up inside, a voice he wimpers on,